Click here to download a Press Kit / ZIP file

 As a teacher, Van Tongeren gave a one-minute crash course of overtone singing for His Royal Highness the Aga Khan and secretary of state Colin Powell at the opening ceremony of the Silk Road / Smithsonian Folklife Festival in Washington, D.C.
 (2002). (usually learning to sing overtones takes longer, though).
 He has taught overtone singing workshops and courses for exploring/integrating the dynamics of voice, mind and body at various universities (Victoria School of Music, Wellington NZ; TNUA, Taipei TW) and privately.
 He teaches semester-long courses at National Cheng-Chi University’s creative department (X-Academy) in Taipei.
 Since 2012 he offers weekly Voice Yoga classes at Canjune and since 2014 a year-long Resonance course in Taipei.

 An enduring passion and artistic influence are local musical traditions from around the world.
 Since the 1990s Van Tongeren has studied music, singing and ritual in Siberia and Russia (Tuva, Altay, Khakassiya, Kalmukiya), Mongolia, India (Tibetan monks in Dharamsala), Sardinia and Corsica (polyphonic singing) and Taiwan.
 His move to Taiwan prompted a further study of its indigenous music and dance, particularly through the traditions of the Bunun and Saisiyat tribes.
-In Israel, Dutch composer Merlijn Twaalfhoven organised yearly events to empower Palestinian artist in East-Jeruzalem.
-In 2010, Twaalfhoven invited composer Paul Oomen, who guided a unique meeting between Firaz Gazzaz, a well-known Palestinian muezzin (reciter of the koran), and van Tongeren.
+In Israel, Dutch composer Merlijn Twaalfhoven organised yearly events to empower Palestinian artists in East-Jeruzalem.
+In 2010, Twaalfhoven invited composer Paul Oomen, who guided a unique meeting between Firas Gazzaz, descendent of a 500-year old lineage of Palestinian muezzin (reciters of the koran) in the Al Aqsa mosque, and van Tongeren.

-Since 2010 Van Tongeren lives in Taiwan with his wife June and his children Attar and Illy.
+Since 2010 Van Tongeren lives in Taiwan with his wife June and two children.